 Transpose Columns

-This component reshapes data by outputting multiple rows for each individual input row.
+The Transpose Columns transformation component rotates a table by transforming columns from the input dataset into rows in the output data.
+This reshapes data by outputting multiple rows for each individual input row.
 Each set of input columns is mapped to an output column.
 The output rows are labelled to determine which column the value originated from.

 Properties